open-power/snap/hardware/README.md

 Corresponding to the ports that the SNAP framework provides, each action has to provide ports for the following AXI interfaces:
 * an AXI slave port for MMIO based control
 * an AXI master port for host DMA traffic
-* an optional AXI master port for on card SDRAM traffic
+* an optional AXI master port for on-card SDRAM traffic
 * an optional AXI master port for communication with an NVMe host controller Furthermore, HDL actions have to implement the interrupt ports as shown in the [HDL example action wrapper](../actions/hdl_example/hw/action_wrapper.vhd_source).
 For HLS actions, the HLS compiler will automatically generate the necessary interrupt logic.